-Our staff of amateur and professional riders who are experts in snowboarding gear, put together a top 10 snowboard brands list for 2017 and 2018.
+Our staff of amateur and professional riders who are experts in snowboarding gear, put together a top 10 snowboard brands list for 2017, 2018, and 2020 is coming soon.
 Let us know what you think!
 Here they are in no particular order:

 Burton – Burton was built on snowboards, and is the most recognizable brand in the industry.
 From innovative graphics to cutting-edge technology, Burton delivers the most comprehensive and advanced line-up of best-in class boards.
 It’s easy to see how Burton makes our top snowboard brands list year after year.
 Privately held and based in Burlington, Vermont, the company has established itself as a pioneer for groundbreaking products, supporting the world’s best riders including Shaun White, Terje Haakonsen, Mark McMorris, and Kelly Clark.
 Since 1977 Burton has charged ahead as innovators and changed the way people enjoy the outdoors.

 For more on how snowboards like Burton are made, check out this article here.